firebase/flutterfire/packages/firebase-dart/README.md

 [![Build Status](https://travis-ci.org/firebase/firebase-dart.svg?branch=master)](https://travis-ci.org/firebase/firebase-dart)

-This is an unofficial Dart wrapper library for the new [Firebase](https://firebase.google.com).
+This is a Dart wrapper library for the new [Firebase](https://firebase.google.com).

 You can find more information on how to use Firebase on the